w3c/epub-wg/WorkMode/newbie.md

 ### Scribing

 All of our meetings will be minuted by someone we call the scribe.
 Scribing is a really important role in a meeting, as they are responsible for recording the points of the meeting for our records.
 If you are new to the group or to IRC, it can seem a bit intimidating at first, but scribing can be a great way to participate in the group.
 We are always looking for scribes to record meetings.
-If you are interested in scribing, please contact the chairs, we'll be happy to add you to the scribe rotation list.
+If you are interested in scribing, please contact the chairs, we'll be happy to explain the process and provide support.

 If you have never scribed before because you're unsure, here are the basics: